n00b69/woa-betalm/README.md

-> [!Warning]
+> [!Important]
 > The files provided in this guide have not been tested, please join the [Telegram chat](https://t.me/winong8x) if you are planning on installing Windows

-> [!Important]
-> While this guide should theoretically work, the files might not and someone needs to test it.
-If you're planning on using this guide, please join the [Telegram chat](https://t.me/winong8x) so that you can be assisted along the way.

 <img align="right" src="https://github.com/n00b69/woa-betalm/blob/main/betalm.png" width="350" alt="Windows 11 running on betalm">